Brittney Karbowski

 Brittney Marie Karbowski (born June 26, 1986) is an American voice actress who has voiced in a number of English-language versions of Japanese anime series.

 Karbowski was born in Sugar Land, a suburb of Houston.
-Her career began in 2004, and she has since voiced Mikoto Misaka in A Certain Magical Index and A Certain Scientific Railgun, Migi in Parasyte, Rimuru Tempest in That Time I Got Reincarnated as a Slime, Lute in Monster Hunter Stories: Ride On, Sanae Dekomori in Love, Chunibyo & Other Delusions, Yuki Takeya in School-Live!, Nanachi in Made in Abyss, Zircon in Land of the Lustrous, Sarasa Feed in Management of a Novice Alchemist, Mikan Yuuki in To Love Ru, Wendy Marvell in Fairy Tail, Yamada in B Gata H Kei, Camie Utushimi in My Hero Academia, and Saori Arisugawa in Tribe Nine.
+Her career began in 2004, and she has since voiced Mikoto Misaka in A Certain Magical Index and A Certain Scientific Railgun, Black Star in Soul Eater, Migi in Parasyte, Rimuru Tempest in That Time I Got Reincarnated as a Slime, Lute in Monster Hunter Stories: Ride On, Sanae Dekomori in Love, Chunibyo & Other Delusions, Yuki Takeya in School-Live!, Nanachi in Made in Abyss, Zircon in Land of the Lustrous, Sarasa Feed in Management of a Novice Alchemist, Mikan Yuuki in To Love Ru, Wendy Marvell in Fairy Tail, Yamada in B Gata H Kei, Camie Utushimi in My Hero Academia, Saori Arisugawa in Tribe Nine, and Mei Kinosaki in Marriagetoxin.

 In addition to her voice acting career, Karbowski has starred in numerous films such as Puncture and The Starving Games.

 Early life

+Karbowski attended Kempner High School from 2000 to 2004.

-Karbowski was born on June 26, 1986, in Sugar Land, Texas.
-She attended University of Houston briefly where she majored in theater.
+Brittney Marie Karbowski was born on June 26, 1986, in Sugar Land, Texas.
+She attended Kempner High School (where fellow graduate Ashley Spillers also attended) and later the University of Houston School of Theatre and Dance briefly where she majored in theater.